 Nature Tales & Trails

-My upcoming book!
+My new book!

-My upcoming book!
+My new book!

 Planet Earth, a 4.5-billion-year story, my first book, tells the story of our planet and of life on Earth.